4: Research - The PhD

 It is important to point out that studying for a PhD is not something that can take an indeterminate amount of time.
-You should not assume (whatever your supervisor may say) that you can easily get an extension to your period of study – in fact for those entering the PhD from October 2015 onward, this will only be considered in truly exceptional circumstances.
+You should not assume (whatever your supervisor may say) that you can easily get an extension to your period of study as this will only be considered in truly exceptional circumstances.
 If you do need to apply for an extension, then you will need to make a reasoned case, setting out a timetable to completion.
-Your supervisor and the Director of PhD, will add a supporting statement (assuming it is a credible case) before it goes to the Director of the Graduate School, who will make the final decision.
+Your supervisor and the Director of PhD, will add a supporting statement (assuming it is a credible case) before it goes to the Director of the Doctoral College, who will make the final decision.

 It is tempting to believe that because of the length of the PhD programme as a whole, you will not need to apply for leave of absence if, for example, you have a period of illness or a new baby.
 Nevertheless, experience shows that this can affect progress and that, in retrospect, many students wished they had applied for such leave, given that they come up against such deadlines later on, and cannot then apply retrospectively.
-If such circumstances arise you should apply for a period of Temporary Withdrawal (TWD).
-You can do this via your student record online (see the tab ‘student requests’ and choose temporary withdrawal).
+If such circumstances arise you should apply for a period of Temporary Withdrawal Link opens in a new window(TWD).
 TWD stops the clock on the registration period and ensures that you are not disadvantaged if you need to take a break.
 Further guidance on student maternity leave, parental leave and adoption leave is available hereLink opens in a new window.
-It does, however, have particular implications for Tier 4 students, who will be required to return home and if you have a studentship this cannot be paid during a period of TWD.
+It does, however, have particular implications for Student Visa holders, who will be required to return home and if you have a studentship this cannot be paid during a period of TWD.

-Acquiring teaching experience is extremely valuable for students who think that they might want to pursue an academic career.
+Acquiring teaching experience is extremely valuable for students in securing an academic career.
 You are therefore encouraged to take on a reasonable amount of undergraduate class teaching from the first year of the PhD and may be able to do so from the second year of the MRes.
 Three or four classes a week (in one course) normally takes up the equivalent of one day, after allowing for preparation and marking.
-This seems sensible for most students, although those students on Teaching Assistantships have a somewhat heavier load.
+This seems sensible for most students.

-Note that training and guidance is given and it is mandatory that you attend the training sessions offered.
+Note that teaching training and guidance is given and it is mandatory that you attend the training sessions offered.
 These will be made available and you will be notified of the relevant times and dates by the Graduate Teaching Assistant Coordinator.
 You will be paid for attending the training sessions and this therefore counts as work hours Also, the lecturer in charge of the course should consult with you regularly and give every help he/she can.
 Before undertaking any teaching, please familiarise yourself with the Tutor’s Handbook, a copy of which will be provided to you before you start teaching.

 View the University’s policy on employment of postgraduates as teachersLink opens in a new window.

 Support for Research Expenses

-The Department of Economics has a PGR Research Funding policyLink opens in a new window to fund some research expenses of our MRes/PhD students including, journal submission fees and participation in conferences and workshops.
-Journal submission, conference attendance fees and visa costs may be funded at 100%, travel and accommodation at a maximum of 80% of the actual eligible expenses.
-The amount of funding available will vary from year to year and eligible applications will be awarded by the (deputy) director of the programme, subject to sufficient budget being available.
+The Department of Economics has a PGR Research Funding policyLink opens in a new window to fund some research expenses of our MRes/PhD students, including journal submission fees and participation in conferences and workshops.
+Eligible applications will be considered by the Director (and Deputy Director) of the programme.
 We will prioritise high-quality conferences where the student presents her/his research in a plenary or parallel session.
 Please refer to the PGR Research Funding ProcedureLink opens in a new window before applying.
-If you need any further clarification, please contact the Progamme Officer (PGR) for further details, as funding must be agreed in advance (retrospective claims will not be considered).
+If you need any further clarification, please contact the Progamme Officer (PGR) for further details.
+Note that funding must be agreed in advance (retrospective claims will not be considered).
 All expenditures must comply with the University Financial Regulations and ProceduresLink opens in a new window.